REDLANTERNDEV/speedyvideo/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
+For details, please see the [LICENSE](./LICENSE) file.

+## Trademark & Copyright

+**Logos and Visual Assets:**
+All logos, icons, and other graphic elements included in this project are protected by separate copyright and trademark notices.
+These assets are not covered under the GPL v3.0 license and may not be copied, modified, or redistributed without explicit permission.